-First of all, with help from: Birdwatching Magazine, British Birds, British Bird Lovers and British Trust for Ornithology – better known as BTO – we are reaching out to those of us already watching our Urban Birds carefully – and who are willing to share their photos and descriptions of their own everyday encounters with the birds of Britain’s towns & cities with us.
-This part of the project ends 30 April 2017.
+First of all, with help from: Birdwatching Magazine, British Birds, British Bird Lovers and British Trust for Ornithology – better known as BTO – we reached out to those of us already watching our Urban Birds carefully – and who were willing to share their photos and descriptions of their own everyday encounters with the birds of Britain’s towns & cities with us.
+This part of the project ended 30 April 2017.

-Then – from May 1st to August 31st 2017 – our editor Nadia Kingsley will be blogging about some of the birds we are likely to see within Britain’s towns & cities – and will include photos and descriptions from Britain’s urban birdlovers in these – for interest, and inspiration.
+Then – from May 1st to August 31st 2017 – our editor Nadia Kingsley has blogged about some of the birds we are likely to see within Britain’s towns & cities – including photos and descriptions from Britain’s urban birdlovers in these, poems and images – for interest, and inspiration.

-Also – from May 1st to August 31st 2017 – we will be welcoming (free) submissions from Artists, Poets, and people who like drawing or writing poetry but wouldn’t give themselves a label of the ‘A’ or ‘P’ words – and then in January 2018 we will publish a full-colour paperback book called DIVERSIFLY – filled with your submissions – plus some commissioned work from some rather brilliant artists and poets.
+Also – from May 1st to August 31st 2017 – we welcomed (free) submissions from Artists, Poets, and people who like drawing or writing poetry but wouldn’t give themselves a label of the ‘A’ or ‘P’ words – and then in January 2018 we published a full-colour paperback book called DIVERSIFLY – filled with your submissions – plus some commissioned work from some rather brilliant artists and poets.

-Giancarlo Facchinetti and Nadia Kingsley will also, this summer be visiting and recording six wonderful Nature Poets, plus an Urban Birder… and in January you will be able to listen to some very special, and free, podcasts.
+Giancarlo Facchinetti and Nadia Kingsley also, visited and recorded six wonderful Nature Poets, plus a keen Urban Birder… Brett Westwood and in January you will be able to listen to some very special, and free, podcasts.